gras1/MeterReading/README.md

 NB: I realised after the commit 1am 15/12/2021 that having a hard-coded SqliteConnection makes it impossible to unit test data access code, so I need to change this so that the SqliteConnection is passed in to the data access constructor/method.
 I can then use an in-memory defined SQLite database, the only drawback of this is I would need to re-create the database table structure every time

+21. Created a Guard clause extension method to check that if there were failed records that didn't import correctly that there is some description of what didn't work

+22. Created a custom exception to handle when an audit record doesn't exist when you try and update it

+23. Added in-memory SQLite database integration tests